dam-pav/NavSrcHandler/README.md

 ## Requirements

-- Windows PowerShell 5.1 or PowerShell 7+ (pwsh)
+- Windows PowerShell 5.1
+  - PowerShell 7+ (pwsh) will technically work, but the output of file manipulation will most likely disrupt codepages.
-- NAV/BC PowerShell cmdlets available in the session:
+- NAV PowerShell cmdlets available in the session:
   - `Split-NAVApplicationObjectFile`
   - `Join-NAVApplicationObjectFile`

 On start, the tool attempts to initialize NAV/BC Dev Shell cmdlets automatically.
 If not found, it will warn you to run in the Dev Shell or import the module `Microsoft.Dynamics.Nav.Model.Tools`.

+Make sure that you are using model tools compatible with your development environment.
+Module selection is integrated and persisted.
+Double check the encoding of output files.

 > Tip: Start a “Microsoft Dynamics NAV/Business Central Development Shell” or import the relevant module so these commands exist.
+Use "Windows Powershell" an avoid using "Powershell 7".

 ## Getting Started